 All trails of Pentland Hills Regional Park are suitable for winter hiking.
 The hills are gentle, therefore easy to walk on even with snow cover (which, by the way, rarely exceeds 10-15 cm).
 Check out this comprehensive guide to walking in the Pentland Hills for detailed info.

 So, what about the recommended winter hiking routes in The Pentlands?

-For beginners, we recommend a 2 hours hike from Bavelaw (near Balerno) to the waterfall at Green Cleugh and back.
+For beginners, we recommend a 2 hours hike from Threipmuir (near Balerno) to the waterfall at Green Cleugh and back.
 It’s a gentle walk over flat, open moorland, offering views to the highest hills in the area.
-If you’re looking for a longer walk, it can be extended by walking further, to the ‘white house’, along two reservoirs, and back to Bavelaw via Harlaw visitors centre.
+If you’re looking for a longer walk, it can be extended by walking further, to the ‘white house’, along two reservoirs, and back to Threipmuir via Harlaw visitors centre.
 This extended walk is relatively easy, it involves only one long ascent along the way.

 For more seasoned walkers, we recommend hiking from Flotterstone visitors centre over the main Pentland Hills ridge.
 This route involves a couple of ascents as it passes 2 or 5 hills (depends how long you want to make it), including the highest hill of the regional park, Scald Law.
 This route can be made circular (return via Glencorse ‘valley’, along Logan Burn), alternatively you can finish the hike either in Balerno or Nine Mile Burn (both have regular bus connections to Edinburgh).
 The classic hike from Flotterstone via Scald Law to West Kip and back to Flotterstone takes approximately 7-8 hours in winter conditions.